 Helium is a valuable commodity that can be commercial in very small quantities, as low as 0.5%.
 Depending on gross volume and concentrations, recovering helium can add up to $1.00/MSCF of netback value to the producer.

-- IACX has installed a centralized HRU and two NRUs processing gas from two different gathering systems in Hodgeman and Pawnee counties in Kansas.
+- IACX has installed a centralized HRU and three NRUs processing gas from multiple gathering systems central Kansas.

-- IACX operates the NRUs for a fixed fee and markets the helium, retaining a portion of the helium revenue as our fee.
+- IACX operates the NRUs, HRU, field compression, plant compression, and markets the gas & helium, retaining a portion of the proceeds as IACX’s fee.

 Harley Dome Project

 - IACX and a partner are developing the Harley Dome Project in eastern Utah, classified as United States Helium Reserve #2 by Executive Order of Franklin D. Roosevelt in June of 1933.